 What’s next for Nano: the roadmap

 Rather than a one-page graphical timeline of milestones for the year ahead, Nano’s roadmap is more of a living website.
-While there are no dates listed, it does detail all the areas the Nano Core Team is working on as part of its mission to “become a global currency with instantaneous transactions and zero fees over a secure, decentralised network”.
-At the time of writing (May 2018), these areas include the following:
+While there are no dates listed, it does detail all the areas the Nano Core Team is working on as part of its mission to “become a global currency built on a secure, decentralized network”.
+At the time of writing (September 2019), the completed areas include the following:

 It’s also worth pointing out that there are other projects at various stages of development that could offer everything Nano does, including fast transactions and no-fee or low-fee transfers, as well as a host of other uses.
 Once platforms like IOTA and Cardano reach later stages of development, they could also pose a threat to Nano’s potential growth.